AzureMoment0000/azuremoment0000.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D. student from [School of Earth and Space Sciences (ESS)](https://en.ess.ustc.edu.cn/), [The University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+I'm a Ph.D. student from [School of Earth and Space Sciences (ESS)](https://en.ess.ustc.edu.cn/), [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
 My primary research objective is ***the application of deep learning techniques in atmospheric science***, with the goal of enhancing the accuracy and efficiency of simulation and forecasting of various Earth system processes.

 My primary areas of interest include: